patternfly/react-topology/packages/module/patternfly-docs/content/examples/TopologyContextMenu.md

 import Icon1 from '@patternfly/react-icons/dist/esm/icons/regions-icon';
 import './topology-example.css';

-### Topology with context menus
+# Introduction

+**Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

-Context menus can be used to show a menu of actions or links related to a graph element that will trigger a process or navigate to a new location.
-The menus are shown when right clicking on elements in the graph.
-Nodes, edges, and the graph itself can have context menus.
+A **context menu** displays a list of actions or links related to a graph element.
+Nodes, edges, and the graph itself can have context menus, which are shown when you select the menu toggle or right-click on a graph element.
+Selecting a menu item will trigger a process or navigate to a new location.

+## Using context menus

-To add context menus to an element, you can use the `withContextMenu` utility when returning the component in the componentFactory, e.g.: `withContextMenu(() => contextMenu)(MyCustomNode)`.
+To add a context menu to a Topology element, you can simply extend `WithContextMenuProps` and use the `withContextMenu` utility when the context menu component is returned in the `componentFactory`.
+For example, `withContextMenu(() => contextMenu)(MyCustomNode)`.
+The component should accept 2 parameters:

-The component should accept two parameters, `onContextMenu` and `contextMenuOpen` (you can simply extend `WithContextMenuProps`).

-- `onContextMenu`: function to call upon node selection.
-Typically the outer container for the component would call onContextMenu when clicked.
+- **`onContextMenu`:** The function to call upon node selection.
+Typically the outer container for the component would call `onContextMenu` when clicked.
-- `contextMenuOpen`: indicates if the menu is currently open.
-Updates the drawing of the component to indicate its toggle status.
+- **`contextMenuOpen`:** Indicates if the menu is currently open and applies styling to the respective component.

-If you are using `DefaultNode`, these props can be passed along and will be handled appropriately.
+If you are using `DefaultNode`, these properties can be passed along and will be handled appropriately.

+### Example

 ```ts file='./TopologyContextMenuDemo.tsx'
 ```